0xIchigo/IchiChain/README.md

 # Cool primer on blockchain tech, but how do I use IchiChain?
 To run an instance of IchiChain: clone the repository, install the associated dependencies (Flask, jsonpickle, and a few others), and at the command line write python main.py (the IP you'd like to run on) (the port) (the REST API port) (optional: a key file)

-For testing purposes try running these commands all in separate instances of command prompt:
+For testing purposes try running these commands in their own instance of command prompt:

 - python main.py localhost 10001 5000 keys/genesisPrivateKey.pem
 - python main.py localhost 10002 5001